moritzj29/finance-dl/README.md

 # set environment variable by copying "export BW_SESSION=..."
 bw sync
 ```
 To populate the config file, it is necessary to find the `id` of the desired item.
+Use `json.tool` to pretty-print the JSON output.
 ```
-bw list items --search Paypal
+bw list items --search Paypal | python -m json.tool
 ```
 For further options check the Bitwarden CLI documentation.